ni/nimble/specs/templates/component-interaction-design.md

 *What types of options need to be available on the component to support client-user use cases?*

 ### Behavior
-*What types of behaviors need to be built-in to the component to support end-user experience?*
+*What types of behaviors need to be built in to the component to support end-user experience?*

 ### Mouse Interactions
 *Full description of the proposed interaction design using a mouse.*